 Targeted Audience: These sessions are interactive and use a variety of techniques to engage the learner; with both sessions complimenting each other and covering different ground (one or both sessions can be attended).

+This is a taster session on searching skills.
+Learn how to find evidence quickly using DISCOVER, a simplified Google style search.
 You will be shown an example search by an information specialist who will explain how to:

 - identify a clear research question and plan your search

 - access online and print journals, books and articles in one place